dheerajsinghnagdali/blend-metrics-guide/README.md

 ## Next.js

-We're using Next.js every single font-end.
+We're using Next.js in every single font-end.
 When you configure a project using Next.js, you get a lot things configured that are mentioned below.

 ## Typescript